AlibabaCloudDocs/oss/intl.en-US/Best Practices/Terraform/Use Terraform to manage OSS.md

     Apply complete!
 Resources: 1 added, 0 changed, 0 destroyed.
     ```

-    **Note:** After you have executed the configuration file, a new bucket is created if the figo-chen-2020 bucket does not exist.
-If the figo-chen-2020 bucket already exists and is an empty bucket created by Terraform, the bucket is deleted and a new bucket with the same name is created.
+    **Note:** After you execute the configuration file, a new bucket is created if the figo-chen-2020 bucket does not exist.
+If the figo-chen-2020 bucket exists and contains no data, the existing bucket is overwritten by the new bucket.

--   `terraform destroy`: You can run this command to delete an empty bucket created by Terraform.
+-   terraform destroy: You can run this command to delete an empty bucket created by Terraform.
 -   terraform import: You can run this command to import a bucket that is not created by Terraform.

-    First, create a configuration file named main.tf and add configurations to the file as follows:
+    To run this command, create a file named main.tf and write information about the bucket:

     ```
     [root@test terraform-test]#vim main.tf
     resource "alicloud_oss_bucket" "bucket" {
-     # (resource arguments)
+     bucket = "test-hangzhou-2025"
+     acl = "private"
     }
     ```

-    Then, run the following command to import an existing bucket:
+    Run the following command to import the test-hangzhou-2025 bucket:

     ```
-    terraform import alicloud_oss_bucket.bucket bucketname
+    terraform import alicloud_oss_bucket.bucket test-hangzhou-2025
     ```

-## References {#section_afq_hhy_zfb .section}
+## References

--   For more bucket configuration examples, see [alicloud\_oss\_bucket](https://www.terraform.io/docs/providers/alicloud/r/oss_bucket.html).
+-   For more information about bucket configuration examples, see [alicloud\_oss\_bucket](https://www.terraform.io/docs/providers/alicloud/r/oss_bucket.html).
--   For more object configuration examples, see [alicloud\_oss\_bucket\_object](https://www.terraform.io/docs/providers/alicloud/r/oss_bucket_object.html).
+-   For more information about object configuration examples, see [alicloud\_oss\_bucket\_object](https://www.terraform.io/docs/providers/alicloud/r/oss_bucket_object.html).